Euphoria (Indian band): "Halla Bol" music video (2016)

-Euphoria launched their brand new single on 21 June 2016, co-written by Sen and Deekshant Sahrawat, Halla Bol, also composed and led by as vocalist by Sen, describes the song as "the war cry of the meek, the quiet and the non-pretentious common man.
-This almost six-minute song features the band’s commentary on India’s various issues with spoofs on Arvind Kejriwal, Arnab Goswami, Vijay Mallya and Aamir Khan’s ‘PK’.
+Euphoria launched their brand new single on 21 June 2016, co-written by Sen and Deekshant Sahrawat, "Halla Bol", also composed and led by as vocalist by Sen, describes the song as "the war cry of the meek, the quiet and the non-pretentious common man.
+This almost six-minute song features the band's commentary on India's various issues with spoofs on Arvind Kejriwal, Arnab Goswami, Vijay Mallya and Aamir Khan's 2014 film PK.

 Discography

 Films

 Euphoria composed the soundtrack for the 2010 Malayalam film Best of Luck.

 Albums

 Albums and singles of Euphoria are listed below: